 Coney Island Kalamazoo was founded in 1915 and is the longest continuously operated Coney Island in Michigan.
 Their coney island is made up of a topping made from their own recipe served on a Koegel’s Skinless Frankfurter.

-Based a reader’s’ poll conducted by mlive.com in 2012, Coney Island Hot Dog, 266 E. Michigan Ave., and Dogs With Style, 410 S. Burdick St., took home the No. 1 and No. 2 honors, respectively.
+Based on a reader’s’ poll conducted by mlive.com in 2012, Coney Island Hot Dog, 266 E. Michigan Ave., and Dogs With Style, 410 S. Burdick St., took home the No. 1 and No. 2 honors, respectively.
 Michigan is home to many coney dog variations; Flint, Detroit, Jackson and Kalamazoo all claim to be original.

 1. Heritage Cheese Spread – Schuler’s Restaurant – Marshall

 Win Schuler’s Restaurant is a foodie destination close to I-94 which crisscrosses Michigan.
 It’s worth the stop in Historic Marshall for a Sunday dinner of prime rib or a quick lunch in their pub.
 A traditional and iconic Michigan food favorite is their classic “Bar Scheeze”.
 It’s a tangy cheddar and horseradish spread with a hint of heat.
 The Win Schuler Bar Scheeze was sold to Vlasic Foods in 1984 but knock off recipes abound.